DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

         5) rework
         6) follow-up
     - 🔖**Static application security testing (SAST)**: evaluates the security of software without running it by analyzing either the source code or the compiled application.
 Static reviews are typically performed by an automated tool.
-    - 🔖**Dynamic application security testing (DAST)**: evaluates the security of software in a runtime environment and is often the only option for organizations deploying applications written by someone else
+    - 🔖**Dynamic application security testing (DAST)**: evaluates the security of software in a runtime environment and is often the only option for organizations deploying applications written by someone else.
+Dynamic testing is also used to determine how code handles variables that change over time.

 - 6.2.6 Misuse case testing
     - 🔨**Misuse case testing**: AKA abuse case testing - used by software testers to evaluate the vulnerability of their software to known risks
     - In misuse case testing, testers first enumerate the known misuse cases, then attempt to exploit those use cases with manual or automated attack techniques
-    - 🔨**Use case testing**: use case testing is to verify that the application responds properly to actual use cases
+    - 🔨**Use case testing**: use case testing is to verify that the application responds properly to actual use cases.
+It involves testing for desired functionality.

 - 6.2.7 **Test coverage analysis**
     - A test coverage analysis is used to estimate the degree of testing conducted against new software